TAB D - Methodology for Chemical Incident Investigation

-The DoD requires a common framework for our investigations and assessments of chemical warfare agent incident reports, so we turned to the United Nations and the international community which had experience concerning chemical weapons, e.g. the United Nations investigation of the use of chemical weapons during the 1980-88 Iran-Iraq war.
+The DOD requires a common framework for our investigations and assessments of chemical warfare agent incident reports, so we turned to the United Nations and the international community which had experience concerning chemical weapons.
 Because the modern battlefield is complex, the international community developed investigation and validation protocols to provide objective procedures for possible chemical weapons incidents.
-The standard that we are using is based on these international protocols and guidelines that includes:
+The standard that we are using is based on these protocols that include:

 - A record of the chain of custody during transportation of the evidence.